Tanya Zinn Jones, M.Ed., ACC, CMT

 Collaborative.
 Positive.
 Direct.

-Today, I’m an Associate Certified Coach with the International Coaching Federation.
-Although I work with a variety of leaders in a range of industries, I’m most passionate about coaching non-profit executives, educational leaders, and impact-driven individuals.
+Today, I’m an Associate Certified Coach with ICF.
+Although I work with a variety of leaders in a range of industries, I’m most passionate about coaching professionals, non-profit leaders, and women entrepreneurs.

-Zinnias are not only beautiful, but are often thought of as the “hardest working flower” as they are able to withstand a variety of harsh climates.
-They symbolize endurance, hardiness, and beauty.
-I instantly connected with this idea and felt it perfectly represented how I approach my coaching engagements.
+Zinnias are gorgeous and are often thought of as the garden’s hardest working flower.
+They withstand a variety of harsh climates and symbolize endurance, hardiness, and beauty.
+Although Zinnias bloom in a variety of colors, the color red impressed me as powerful, vibrant, energetic, and passionate.
+I instantly connected with these ideas and felt they perfectly aligned with how I aim to show up in the world and how I approach my coaching engagements.

-To me, a Red Zinnia is the embodiment of what I want the leaders I work with to achieve: resilience in the face of hardship, passion for what they do, and love for the life they are creating.
+Red Zinnias are the perfect embodiment of what I hope the leaders I work with achieve: true passion for who they are and what they do, resilience in the face of challenge, and love for the life they are creating.